2018 is here!

 If you are a home owner, you might be interested in an under-the-sink filter.
 If you are a renter like me or have extra counter space, Berkey water filters are simply amazing.
 While you may be saying “HOLY COW!” at that price tag, I can assure you that the price balances in the long-run: the black filters last up to 10 years, the stainless steel body will last forever (well, unless a car runs over it or whatnot), and the ceramic filters that need to be replaced annually are $50.
 If you’re still saying “HOLY COW!” all I have to say to you is “The best investment you will ever make is in your health.”
 Go ahead and quote me.

 In addition to drinking water, it is very important to filter your shower water, since our bodies absorb more chlorine in a 10-minute shower than if we were to drink a gallon of the same water.
-Berkey has a great shower filter with a massaging shower head, and Aquasana sells a showerhead water filter with a handheld hose which is convenient.
+I have and recommend Berkey’s shower filter with massaging shower head.

 I’m kinda sort obsessed with water quiality which is why this health habit was the longest.
 Sorry I’m not sorry — this stuff is important!!
 Moving on…